Foster1466/Radius/README.md

 Concepts: web scrapping, parsing

 Clone the repository to desktop.
-Run parser.py which will extract name, email, phone from a given html file.
+Run parser.py which is the main file which will extract name, email, phone, address, number of beds and baths from a given html file.
 HTML file used in this example is a real estate networking website mail which has information of a potential property for sale.
 Considering these mails are auto generated we can use this script to any similar html file to scrape data from the file.

 Running code on linux:
 1: Install python